adskinner/portfolio/process.md

 All my website projects start with design.
 I won’t start building a website until I know exactly how it will look and function.
 To determine the design of the website, I’ll start with your business’ existing branding (logo, color scheme, photography, etc.) and then research other websites in your industry.

-The design for the website will complement the brand and soul of your business and it will be appropriate for your industry.
+The design for your website will complement the brand and soul of your business and it will be appropriate for your industry.
 I create custom designs for each business I work with, so your website will be fine tuned to get leads and grow your business.

 When designing the website, I create mockups for each page of the website; this will include the homepage, about page, contact page, etc. I also include mockups for important interactions on the website, such as menu dropdowns, newsletter pop-ups and contact forms.